 Weight and Folded Size

-The Glide 2 is relatively light and small earning a 7 of 10 for weight and folded size.
+The Glide 2 is relatively light and small.
 This stroller weighs 24.4 lbs which is a full 4 lbs heavier than the old model.
 It measures 20,352 cubic inches when folded.

 These measurements make the Glide 2 one of the larger options and no longer the lightest with several possibilities weighing less and folding smaller.
 It can be slightly smaller if you remove the wheels, but we don't think parents are going to bother.
 The larger size makes this stroller harder to fit in smaller spaces.

-The Glide 2 earned a top score for quality with a 10 of 10.
-The Thule Urban Glide 2 earned a 9 in this metric.
+The Glide 2 earned a top score for quality.
 The fabric on this stroller is nice, feels breathable, and does not snag.
 The seat has minimal padding, but the fabric is fitted tightly to the frame.
-This stroller has a sharp looking aluminum frame that is sleek and hides all connection points and has a seamless connection with the fabric in a groove.
-The fold joint has some movement, but it doesn't impact the stroller performance.
+This stroller has a sharp-looking aluminum frame that is sleek and hides all connection points and has a seamless connection with the fabric in a groove.
+The folding joint has some movement, but it doesn't impact the stroller performance.
 It is the sleekest stroller in the group with all the components creating a clean fit and finish.

 — Juliet Spurrier, MD and Carrie Vickers